Asian stocks follow Wall Street higher after strong results

 WALL STREET: Stocks climbed as Facebook led a rally by technology companies.
 Amazon, Microsoft, Starbucks and United Parcel Service reported higher first-quarter profits.
 Strong results from companies including Chipotle Mexican Grill and O'Reilly Automotive helped retailers and other consumer-focused companies.
 Energy companies also climbed.
 The Standard & Poor's 500 index rose 1 percent to 2,666.94.
 The Dow Jones industrial average added 1 percent to 24,322.34.
 The technology-heavy Nasdaq composite advanced 1.6 percent to 7,118.68.

 KOREA SUMMIT: Kim Jong Un became the first North Korean leader to visit South Korea since the end of the Korean War in 1953 when he stepped across their heavily armed border for talks Friday with the South's president, Moon Jae-in, about the North's nuclear program.
 The meeting comes amid mounting pressure on Kim's government to give up nuclear and missile development.
-Kim and Moon greeted other warmly and then held a private meeting.
-A White House statement expressed hope the meeting will "achieve progress toward a future of peace and prosperity for the entire Korean Peninsula."
+Kim and Moon greeted other warmly and went into a private meeting, details of which were not released.
+The North's new agency said Kim would "open-heartedly" discuss with Moon "all the issues arising in improving inter-Korean relations and achieving peace, prosperity and reunification of the Korean peninsula."

 ANALYST'S TAKE: "For good reasons, U.S. markets rose overnight and this change looks set to play into higher Asia Pacific markets into the end of the week," said Jingyi Pan of IG in a report.
 "However, eyes remain on key items including the Bank of Japan and the two Koreas' meetings alongside a slew of data to keep us occupied."